dictools/notifier/README.md

 -------------------------------|---------------------------------------------------------------------------------------------------|-----------
-path                           | Defines the project's key map path                                                                | String hookUri                        | [Slack Webhooks](https://api.slack.com/messaging/webhooks) API url                                | String project.name                   | Project name                                                                                      | String
-project.boardUrl               | It is used to link the notification with your project board `(e.g. https://jira.acme.com/browse)` | String project.key                    | Key is the project identifier used to find a task number in a commit message `e.g. feat(blog): ACM-0234 :: add comment section`                                                                                                               | `String: "ACM"`/ `Array: ["ACM", "AMC"]` / `Regex: /(ACM)-[0-9]+/g`
+path                           | Defines the project's key map path                                                                | String hookUri                        | [Slack Webhooks](https://api.slack.com/messaging/webhooks) API url                                | String channel (Optional)             | Slack channel where will be posted the notification                                               | String username (Optional)            | Slack username that will be used to post the notification                                         | String project.name                   | Project name                                                                                      | String project.boardUrl               | It is used to link the notification with your project board `(e.g. https://jira.acme.com/browse)` | String project.key                    | Key is the project identifier used to find a task number in a commit message `e.g. feat(blog): ACM-0234 :: add comment section`                                                                                                               | `String: "ACM"`/ `Array: ["ACM", "AMC"]` / `Regex: /(ACM)-[0-9]+/g`